Rule Change: Completed

-This rule change request from AEMO proposes a number of changes to the technical performance standards for generators seeking to connect to the national electricity market, and the process for negotiating those standards.
+The AEMC has made a rule that makes significant changes to technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.

 - amending or introducing a number of access standards for connecting generators, including those relating to voltage control and reactive power provision, disturbance ride through, system strength, active power control and remote monitoring and control

 - amending the process for negotiating performance standards